Instrument Technical Support

 We’re an organisation that’s here to experiment and push the limits of what’s possible.
 So, if you’re keen to excel in your chosen field, this is the place to do it.
 Because at NNL, anything is possible.

-The Instrument Technical Support will report to the Instrument Engineer and work across both Central and Windscale Labs responsible for providing front line technical support to the Infrastructure Compliance Engineering team assisting in delivering expertise in all Instrumentation systems including equipment reliability, radiometrics, or other specialised subject matter needed to satisfy the multi-faceted needs of the organisation.
+The Instrument Technical Support will report to the Instrument Engineer, based in Central but required to support the Windscale facility as required.
+Responsible for providing front line technical support to the Infrastructure Compliance Engineering team assisting in delivering expertise in all Instrumentation systems including equipment reliability, radiometric, PES or other specialised subject matter needed to satisfy the multi-faceted needs of the organisation.

 Main Responsibilities for Instrument Technical Support: